New Regulations For Teaching English Online With Chinese Companies

 You need proof of completion for a 120 Hour TEFL course (in a rush?
 You can get a fast-tracked 120 hour TEFL certification here).
 This can be accomplished online from the comfort of home, through an in-person program in your home country, or through a TEFL course abroad.
 Whatever your learning style and preference, there’s a 120 hour TEFL course out there to help YOU maintain—or start—employment for tutoring English online in China.

 Be sure to have your certificate number handy as your proof!
+Employers can use this certificate verification tool to validate your Premier TEFL certification.

 2. This is true even if you don’t live in China